TvlanS/-Programming---Analytics-Portfolio/README.md

 User-Friendly Design: With its intuitive interface, users can easily input, organize, and access data, minimizing training requirements and maximizing productivity.
 Analytical Tools: Integrated features allow users to perform in-depth data analysis, uncovering trends and actionable insights to drive informed decisions.
 Cross-Platform Compatibility: Designed to work seamlessly on both mobile devices and web browsers, the system ensures flexibility and convenience for users in the field or the office.

-Tools employed in the development of the system include Django, a Python-based web framework that supports rapid and robust application development, and PostgreSQL as the database management system to ensure secure and efficient handling of data.